 2004 and 2005 have been particularly busy, with the SEA Directive coming into force in the European Union.
-A range of initiatives followed this event, including the
+A range of initiatives followed this event, including the organization of an SEA-specific IAIA conference in Prague in September 2005.

 For the future, the ever-increasing scope of tasks is likely to trigger the creation of new, theme-related SEA Sections within IAIA.
 For more information, contact Thomas Fischer (fischer@liverpool.ac.uk).